5 Low Budget Upgrades to Make Your NYC Bathroom Amazing

-If you’re thinking about giving your bathroom a makeover, but not sure where to start, consider a fresh new vanity design.
+If you’re thinking about giving your bathroom a makeover, but are not sure where to start, consider a fresh new vanity design.
 Vanities are the central feature of the room and are a great way to quickly change its whole look.
 Like any type of design, trends run in and out of style.
 Below, you can see some hot trends in bathroom vanities that have grown in popularity and will remain relevant for years to come.

 The easiest way to make a statement is to choose a black or dark vanity.
 It creates an eye-catching and unique contrast to a natural decor and can make all-white bathrooms feel less sterile and more modern.

 Modern vanities are characterized as having sharp lines and simple drawer fixtures.
 A modern design tries to create something that is visually pleasing and equivalently functional.
-Smooth surfaces make it easy to keep your bathroom clean with a simple wipe down.
+Smooth surfaces make it easy to keep your bathroom clean with a simple wipe-down.

 Upgrade #4: Update Sink or Faucets

 If you’re opting to keep your existing sink and only updating your faucets, you’ll find somewhat limited choices.
 This is because the new faucet you choose will need to fit into the existing sink and it will also need to complement the other fixtures in the room.

 Once you narrow down the silhouette, the next choice is the finish.
 This choice will depend on your style.
 If you prefer traditional, you may opt for chrome.
 Looking for something with a little more style?
 Try a bronze finish.

 Upgrade #5: Hang Shelves